How to change your country and unblock any Netflix library using a VPN

 However, there is a trick for getting around the geo-blocking of most streaming services, including Netflix.
 By using a VPN it is possible to change your region and access any country library, doubling or even tripling the number of movies and TV shows you can stream.

-In this guide, we'll tell you more about how a VPN works, what makes a good VPN for Netflix, and show you the list of our 5 favorite VPNs that currently work for streaming Netflix.
+In this guide, we'll tell you more about how a VPN works, what makes a good VPN for Netflix, and show you the list of our 5 favorite VPNs that still unblock Netflix in 2023.

 Don't have time to read the whole article?
 Here's the list of VPNs that we recommend for streaming Netflix.